UCL/research-computing-with-cpp/03libraries/sec04Examples.md

   list(APPEND ALL_THIRD_PARTY_LIBRARIES ${OpenCV_LIBS})
   add_definitions(-DBUILD_OpenCV)
 ```
-* So a package can provide information on how you should use it
+* So a 3rd party package can provide information on how you should use it
 * If its written in CMake code, even better!

 ### find_package - Intro

-* CMake comes with scripts to include 3rd Party Libraries
+* CMake comes with scripts to include various 3rd Party Libraries
+* 3rd Parties can write these scripts aswell
-* You can also write your own ones
+* You can also write your own scripts

 ### find_package - Search Locations